alexhuang1117/Data-Science-Portfolio/GDP and Future Orientation/GDP_and_Future_Orientation.md

 For each country we need the FOI, which is the ratio between the volume of searches for "2015" and "2013".
 Note that with Google Trends we can query a maximum of 5 countries at a time, so we won't get all the data in one go.
 Rather it is worth making a for loop that goes through all the country codes.

-Google Trends doens't give absolute volumes, but relative ones.
+Google Trends doesn't give absolute volumes, but relative ones.
 It always sets the largest data to 100 and scales the rest accordingly.
 However if you search for two things at the same time, or two countries at the same time, the results will have the correct proportion to each other.
 This means that to get the correct FOI, for each country code you need to extract data for "2015" and "2013" searches in the same go!
 In other words you should only have one call of the gtrends function in your for loop.

 ``` r
 # start_date = as.Date("2016-01-01")